Updated: June 30, 2024

 Many members of the Fisher-Price Collectors Club collect the older wooden pull toys.
 Wooden pull toys were the primary type of toy made by Fisher-Price up into the 1960's, so there are plenty of different ones out there.
 There is one particularly fun subgroup to collect, which is the wooden trains.
 Fisher-Price made many wooden trains from the 1940's to 1980's, when plastic toys became the norm and took over.
-The trains made by Fisher-Price had fun names like Huffy Puffy or Looky Chug-Chug, plus cool movements and most importantly, chugging or whistling sounds!
-On this page we showcase many of the trains, plus some information on which are worth something (though markets fluctuate wildly so always do research on Ebay when buying or selling!).
+The trains made by Fisher-Price always had fun names for their trains like Huffy Puffy, Looky Chug-Chug ot Toot-Toot!
+The trains always included cool movements when pulled, and most importantly, had chugging or whistling sounds!
+On this page we showcase many of the trains, plus some brief information on which are worth something (though markets fluctuate wildly so always do research on Ebay when buying or selling!).

 1. Looky Chug-Chug #161 (1949) 10.
 Dinkey #642 (1959)